nliulab/HRnV-Calc/README.md

 ### Description
 The HRnV-Calc software is a heart rate variability (HRV) analysis software with the novel [HRnV method](https://bmccardiovascdisord.biomedcentral.com/articles/10.1186/s12872-020-01455-8) built in.
 The software is built upon the core HRV analysis code provided by [PhysioNet Cardiovascular Signal Toolbox (PCST)](https://physionet.org/content/pcst/1.0.0/).
 In addition to the fully automated command-line HRV analysis process provided by PCST, HRnV-Calc offers the HRnV metrics to augment insights discovered by HRV as well as intuitive graphical user interfaces (GUIs) for every major step of HRV and HRnV analysis.

+The HRnV-Calc software is available freely on GitHub under the [GNU GPL (v3 or later)](https://www.gnu.org/licenses/gpl-3.0.en.html) license.

 ### Installation
-The HRnV-Calc software is available freely on GitHub under the [GNU GPL (v3 or later)](https://www.gnu.org/licenses/gpl-3.0.en.html) license.

 To begin, please download and install [Matlab](https://www.mathworks.com/) (2017b or higher) (required Matlab Toolboxes: Signal Processing Toolbox, Statistics and Machine Learning Toolbox, Neural Network Toolbox, and Image Processing Toolbox)

 Before using the GUIs and HRnV analysis provided by HRnV-Calc, users need to install PCST for the core signal analysis and HRV toolkits that HRnV-Calc depends on.
-Users may use the installation script – [‘Install_Dependency.m’](Install_Dependency.m) included in HRnV-Calc to automatically download and install PCST.
+Users may use the installation script – [‘Install_Dependency.m’](./Install_Dependency.m) included in HRnV-Calc to automatically download and install PCST.

 Alternatively, PCST can be manually downloaded from [PhysioNet](https://physionet.org/content/pcst/1.0.0/PhysioNet-Cardiovascular-Signal-Toolbox.zip) and added to the directory containing HRnV-Calc code as a subdirectory.
 Do note that the name of the folder containing PCST should not be changed, as HRnV-Calc will check the existence of the original PCST folder before the software starts.